7 Outbound Sales Call Script Examples (+ Free Templates)

 No worries.
 How about I leave my information with you to pass along to [contact name], and I will follow up again next week.
 Can you tell me the best time to reach [decision-maker’s name]?

 Pro tip: Use a customer relationship management (CRM) platform like HubSpot to collect insights during discovery calls.
-As part of HubSpot’s sales management features, specific information can be collected by sales reps during calls using outbound call scripts.
+As part of HubSpot’s sales management features, specific information can be collected by sales reps during calls using an outbound sales script.
 This provides uniform data about leads such as sales stage, duration until purchase decision, and the prospect’s priorities.

 4. Post-conversation Sales Script

 Outbound calling isn’t just for cold outreach—many times it’s to follow up on previous conversations.
 You may have gone as far as to present a full sales pitch or product demo where the lead expressed they were very interested.
-This means your new objective is to get them closer to a purchasing decision, which can be triggered using this outbound sales call script example.
+This means your new objective is to get them closer to a purchasing decision, which can be triggered using this closing spiel for outbound calls.

 Hi [lead name], this is [your name] from [your organization name].
 How’s your day going?